 Who We Are

-Started in 2012 by Pwint Htun--an engineer, U.S. telecom executive, social entrepreneur, and architect of Myanmar's digital financial services industry, Mobilizing Myanmar is a multi-sector digital and financial inclusion initiative that's leveraging smartphones to connect women to economic opportunity.
+Started in 2012 by Pwint Htun--an engineer, U.S. telecom executive, social entrepreneur, and systems change leader of Myanmar's digital financial services industry, Mobilizing Myanmar is a multi-sector digital and financial inclusion initiative that's leveraging smartphones to connect women to economic opportunity.

 It has already realized significant results guiding the regulatory groundwork for healthy competition between telecoms; influencing the government mandate that mobile coverage extend to 95% of the population; and spearheading digital literacy and livelihood training in a digital pilot region.